Quicksi-CLI/quicksi/documentation/README.md

 - Then document the starter you just created

-- Go into `Versioned_sidebars` with the specified version and add the ID you created on the doc file as a value to the array of the framework's programming language.
+- Go into `Versioned_sidebars` with the specified version and add the ID you created on the doc file as a value to the array, under the programming language of the framework.

 - Start or restart the server and see if it has reflected.